How Walnut Creek Moves Today

 Needs, Opportunities, and Challenges

-Given that 80 percent of the people working in Walnut Creek work for private employers, they will be an important partner in designing and implementing transportation demand management strategies aimed at reducing the number of drive-alone work trips.
+Given that 80 percent of the people working in Walnut Creek work for private employers, they will be an important partner in designing and implementing transportation demand management (TDM) strategies aimed at reducing the number of drive-alone work trips.
+Coordinating and implementing TDM strategies across multiple employers can be challenging, however.
+Therefore, it will be important for the City and its partners to develop a framework for ongoing coordination and collaboration.